prasadsomarathna/Pharmacy-Project/README.md

 # Pharmacy Project
  This code for assingmnet
- And Laravel frane work use for this
+ And Laravel framework use for this